XueweiMeng/derain_filter/README.md

 Model | PSNR  | SSIM  |
 ----- | :---: | :---: |
 CAN   | 22.18 | 66.03 |

+## Usage of derain filter
+The model file for derain filter in FFmpeg is models_for_test/derain_RESCAN.model.
+It is a native version model, so can be used in FFmpeg derain filter directly by the following command:

+    ffmpeg -i derain_input.mp4 -vf derain=model=derain_espcn.model derain_output.mp4

 ## Thanks to the Third Party Libs
 [SR](https://github.com/HighVoltageRocknRoll/sr)